Build the Muffsy Phono Preamp PP-4

 Setting switch 1 to OFF, and switch 2 to ON will give you 40 dB of amplification, which is a good starting point.
-Go to a lower value if the sound is too loud, and a higher value if the sound is too low.
+Go to a lower value if the volume is too high, and a higher value if the volume is too low.
 Use the table below to choose the right gain setting for your system:

 You may want to sanity check your new phono stage before powering it on.
 Or perhaps you can't get your Muffsy Phono Preamp to work?